GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Change is inevitable, except for vending machines.
+> 🥠 I am worth a fortune.

 ### Our Tech Stack